 The order of the scale items including which is considered mastery level.

 One common custom score is a score of "AP" (Auto-promoted).
-This is used when you want to score a standard at the proficient level, but don't have any evidence to support the score.
-This is usually used when students transfer into a system (for example, when a sixth-grader comes into the district and you want to fill the progression with scores of proficiency in grades PK-5 - there is no need to gather evidence on these standards), or when a student enters a course mid-year.
+This is used when students transfer into a system (for example, when a sixth-grader comes into the district and you want to fill the progression with scores of proficiency in grades PK-5 - there is no need to gather evidence on these standards).

 Once they are ready, you will need to activate them in EACH content area in which you want to use them.